JeffHeck/SchoolDataProject/pagesManual/LeviesReport/20240806/WhatcomCountyMeasures20240806.md

 1.31 X $500,000 / 1,000 = $655

-If they had used 2% growth for just 2025, the rate would have been 1.41
+If they had used 2% growth for just 2024 to 2025, the fictitious calculated future rate would have then been 1.41

 ![Lynden SD's bond table for an example property](pagesManual/LeviesReport/20240806/LyndenSDBondExProperty2.png "Lynden SD's bond table for an example property")